Missin' You (Charley Pride song)

 "Missin' You" is a song written by Kye Fleming and Dennis Morgan, and recorded by American country music artist Charley Pride.
 It was released in October 1979 as the second single from his album You're My Jamaica.
 The song peaked at number 2 on the Billboard Hot Country Singles chart.

+Cover versions

+The song was later recorded by Sylvia on her 1981 album Drifter.